Mrs D.A - Surrey

 We can only provide this at the BMI Weymouth Hospital.
 Most patients will have this as a day-case procedure even under sedation or a GA, but we recommend an overnight stay if you are having bunions corrected on both feet at once.

 After admission, you will meet the anaesthetist who will evaluate your anaesthetic needs.
 He or she will stay with you throughout the procedure to administer your anaesthesia, and to make sure you are comfortable.

-The surgery takes about 30-minutes per foot.
+A bunion surgery procedure normally takes about 30-40 minutes per foot.
 Afterwards, you will be moved to the recovery room.
 You will be ready to go home in the afternoon (for day-case bunion surgery) or midday the next day if you are staying overnight